 Overshadowed by PMs, MPs and AMs alike, their work largely goes unnoticed by the 10 o’clock news; but that doesn’t make their work and presence any less important.

-In November 2018, for example, the current Foreign Secretary Jeremy Hunt, with the help of UK diplomats in the Middle East, successfully persuaded the United Arab Emirates to pardon Matthew Hedges from a life sentence, after the British academic was suspected of spying.
+In November 2018, for example, the current Foreign Secretary and potential future Prime Minister Jeremy Hunt, with the help of UK diplomats in the Middle East, successfully persuaded the United Arab Emirates to pardon Matthew Hedges from a life sentence, after the British academic was suspected of spying.

 In the build up to this specific intervention, however, Mr Hunt was in the news for a completely different diplomatic feat.